 The DXC team, working with the DXC Autonomous Drive platform, toolkit and accelerators, built a solution to collect and manage the massive data streams created by the auto manufacturer’s test fleet.

-Built from standard components on an open source ecosystem, DXC Autonomous Drive helps automakers rapidly analyze data in the format that was recorded by the vehicle, a major time-saving step, versus having to convert the data.
+Built from standard components on an open source ecosystem, DXC Autonomous Drive helps automakers rapidly analyse data in the format that was recorded by the vehicle, a major time-saving step, versus having to convert the data.

 What’s more, DXC Autonomous Drive gives R&D teams a platform to manage and search the data collected by a test fleet in an urban driving setting — a capability that’s needed to move autonomous vehicles from the experimental stage to the showroom floor.